TheRomanXpl0it/ctfbox/README.md

 # CTFBox

-An Open Attack/Defense Infrastructure Simulation Tool - based on containers
+A stable working fork of the Attack/Defense Infrastructure Simulation Tool - based on containers

+This fork was made at a certain point to ensure we had control over what's changing within our internal simulations.

 <img width="1221" alt="Screenshot 2025-04-29 alle 9 22 05 AM" src="https://github.com/user-attachments/assets/29d8ff13-8523-4c8a-87dc-bf8931c0f490" />